epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   Find the detailed description of the variables in the [s3-backend/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/s3-backend/variables.tf) file.

-3. Run Terraform apply.
-Initialize the backend and apply the changes.
+3. Initialize the backend and apply the changes:

   ```bash
   terraform init